Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/me-stuff/keep-sakes.md

 The daily stoic.
 We would read this every day before I went to work in 2018-19.
 We’d talk about it and drink a nice tea and have cookies.

 The zune I got her very early in our relationship and loaded with music for her.
 She would listen to it at work.
 I remember going in on weekends so she could finish her notes and we’d listen to the zunes music.

+Earplug: Lisa used to wear these with her night guard and face mask every night.
+She needed total silence and darkness to sleep.
+Gidget happened to love to eat the used ones and it was gross.

+Little vase with yellow flowers: Lisa loved her vases and fake flowers